groff_diff(7) — Linux manual page

 discussion of character sets or other programming languages—is the

-special character escape sequence \(rs or \[rs], for “reverse
+character escape \(rs or \[rs], for “reverse solidus”, from its

 To store an escape sequence in a diversion that is interpreted

-when the diversion is interpolated, either use the traditional \!
+when the diversion is reread, either use the traditional \!

 transparent output facility, or, if this is unsuitable, the new \?